 The big event is over.
-See the ethnographic drawings from the Early Career Scholars Forum; download your certificate of attendance; or check what you missed.
+Watch the videos of the plenaries, see the ethnographic drawings from the Early Career Scholars Forum, download your certificate of attendance, or check what you missed.
 View conference site.

 The AGM took place during the EASA2016 conference and the minutes can be seen here.

 The series has a new editor: Aleksandar Boskovic (University of Belgrade and Institute of Social Sciences)

 Call for submissions for edited collections and monographs.
 More details >>